 Participants and Design

 A single-subject A-B design was used to collect at least three measures per participant at baseline, and the collection of further measures immediately after each session and a post-intervention measure immediately after the final session.
 This provided a platform for visual inspection of the data between the baseline phase (A) and the intervention phase (B), while also meaning that it is possible to observe any trends within those phases, and, therefore, this is accepted as a standard method of presenting data in single-case designs (Barker et al., 2011).
 Four male participants (Mage = 16.25 years, SD = .5) took part in this study, and all participants may be categorized as elite athletes due to the level at which they were currently competing (Swann et al., 2015).
 The participants had been part of the academy for 6.75 years on average (SD = .96).
 All participants were fluent in Portuguese, and no exclusion criteria were stated to make the intervention as inclusive as possible.
-All participants were competing at a national team level and were recruited through snowball sampling by the psychologist of the team.
+All participants were competing at a national team level.
+Football players were recruited through snowball sampling by the psychologist of the team.
+The psychologist of the team had worked with the participating athletes since the beginning of the season before conducting the intervention.
+This allowed them to feel supported and confident when accepting to participate since rapport was well established.
 They were then given an information sheet and consent form before participating in the intervention.
 No participants declined to participate.

 Measures